Negative methane: Relevance

 Negative methane is important for fundamental science because methane was not expected to produce a stable negative state.
 It is also relevant because the existence of its negative ion demonstrates an extra property of this powerful greenhouse gas.
 It is also relevant for plasma science, specially for methane-based plasma.
 In addition, it may be important in some atmospheric environments, where there exists methane, like in the ionosphere of satellite Titan where negative ion species have been detected.

 Negative ions are metastable because they decay over time, releasing the extra electron.
 Therefore, they can act as time-dependent-sources of thermal electrons (low energy) in plasma environments.
-Negative ion's ubiquitous presence in the interstellar medium, for example, prompts the question of an efficient formation mechanism since they are expected to decay over time.
+The presence of negative ions in the interstellar medium requires an efficient formation mechanism, because they are expected to have a short lifetime before being destroyed by H^{+} or other positive ions.
 In addition, their extra electron is in general weakly attached to its neutral core and as a consequence, it is also expected to lose the additional electron with a large probability, prompting again the question of the mechanism of its formation.

 History

 Negative methane was not identified for at least two reasons.
-In mass spectrometers, its characteristic mark at m/q = -16 is similar to that of the well known anion of oxygen O^{−}.
-Because, oxygen is present in most mass spectrometers as a very habitual contaminant from the atmosphere, detections of any signal at this particular mark of m/q = -16 were readily attributed to the anion of oxygen and not to methane's.
+In mass spectrometers, its characteristic mark at m/q = −16 is similar to that of the well known anion of oxygen O^{−}.
+Because, oxygen is present in most mass spectrometers as a very habitual contaminant from the atmosphere, detections of any signal at this particular mark of m/q = −16 were readily attributed to the anion of oxygen and not to methane's.

 Second, in chemistry, methane is the molecular isoelectronic analogous to neon gas.
 Since neon does not have a known stable negative ion state, methane was not expected to support an extra electron either.

 However, its molecular nature allows more degrees of freedom that allow for the formation of a negative ion.
 By a change of its nuclear configuration to form a Feshback negative ion resonance in which the electrons or nuclei of the molecule can re-arrange to form an excited state capable of supporting the extra electron.

 Detection and structure

 The existence of a stable state of negative methane was first reported in 2014.
 In this report, some of its properties were measured, like its very large average radius (3.5 Å), its long lifetime, and the electron detachment cross-section when interacting with molecules N_{2} and O_{2}.

-The findings of that report (an experiment) are consistent with a quantum chemistry model in which it was found that its stable configuration corresponds to a linear molecular exciplex (CH_{2}:H_{2})^{−} which showed stability in the timescale of hundreds of ps.
-However, the experiment of 2014 demonstrated stability over the larger timescale of μs, and therefore, perfectly fitted to be detected by standard mass spectrometry techniques.
+The findings of that report (an experiment) are consistent with a quantum chemistry model in which it was found that its stable configuration corresponds to a linear molecular exciplex (CH_{2}:H_{2})^{−} which showed stability in the timescale of hundreds of picoseconds.
+However, the experiment of 2014 demonstrated stability over the larger timescale of microseconds, and therefore, perfectly fitted to be detected by standard mass spectrometry techniques.

-The mechanism of formation of CH_{4}^{−} is not fully understood.
-However, it can be elucidated that it may form under high methane density conditions and, probably, a three body collision.
+The mechanism of formation of CH4- is not fully understood.
+However, it can be elucidated that it may form under high methane density conditions and, probably, a three-body collision.